iMashtak/par-impl/README.md

     ```rust
     strings[str]
     ```
-    while it is understandable that this syntax inspired by pi-calculus, array/map indexing is far more adopted concept in programming languages;
+    while it is understandable that this syntax is inspired by pi-calculus, array/map indexing is far more adopted concept in programming languages;
 - to make grammar correct and able to support operator-expressions, in process syntax each command must be semicolon-separated:
     ```rust
     def LetsBuildStrings = do {